Staff frequently asked questions (FAQs)

 • Will there be job losses?

-We have created a single Board, so we will see a reduction in the number of roles at Executive and Non-Executive level.
+We have created a single Board, resulting in a reduction in the number of roles at Executive and Non-Executive level.
 We are not expecting other job losses at the current time.

 • What can the new group model offer that the existing separate trusts cannot?